mrburnsDE/sphinx-latex-kroki/README.md

 from dockerhub.

-To build you documentation to pdf use
+To build your own documentation to pdf use

 ``docker run --rm -v ${PWD}:/docs docker.io/mrburnsde/sphinx-latex-kroki make latexpdf``